Awesome

 In this section we describe more details, and make step by step how to run GaMeS.

-Scenario I: we have mesh; and we want use it.
+Scenario I a): we have well-fitted pre-existing mesh (baseline); and we want use it.

 - Go to nerf_synthetic, download